razorpay/i18nify/packages/i18nify-react/README.md

 ### I18nProvider

-Add the `I18nProvider` to the topmost parent component in your application to kickstart the i18n magic! 🪄
+Add the `I18nProvider` to the topmost parent component in your application to kickstart the i18n magic!🪄

 #### Example: